The full guide on how to apply for a UK Provisional Driving Licence and what you can do when you have it!

 If however, you are receiving Disability Living Allowance at the higher rate, you can apply for your licence up to three months before your 16th birthday.
 You will still have to wait until your 16th birthday before it becomes valid.

-Before you can apply for your first British provisional licence you must:
+Before you can apply for your first British Provisional Driving Licence you must:

-- pay the £34 fee by Mastercard, Visa, Maestro, Electron, Delta, debit or credit card
+- Pay the £34 fee by Mastercard, Visa, Maestro, Electron, Delta, debit or credit card (renewals cost £14)

 Before you start your application for your licence make sure you have the following information to hand: